Beachcomber Hotel

 Associated Files:

 This is a 2-story, 3-bay hotel in the Art Deco style built in 1943.
-The building is rectangular in plan.
 The structural system is concrete block stucco.
 The foundation is spread footing.
 Exterior walls are stucco.
 The building has a flat with parapet roof.
 Windows are replacement aluminum single-hung sashes.
 There is a single-story, full-span open porch characterized by an integrated (under the main) roof with round fluted stuccoed posts.
 Recessed full-span porch extends the entire length of the east elevation; Raised three steps from ground level; Entrance to porch and primary doorway are centered on porch; Multi-colored terrazzo floor designs; Stuccoed solid wall balustrade; Fluted stuccoed columns at corners.
 Primary entryway centered on porch and east elevation; Glass double-door with narrow fixed glass above; Framed by low-relief vertical racing stripes on either side and horizontal stripes above that split back into vertical racing stripes above the center of the doorway; Doorway also framed by low-relief squares on either side and on top, split on top by a column of three low-relief porthole shapes.

 * Date source: Miami-Dade County Property Appraiser